MicrosoftDocs/cpp-docs/docs/standard-library/using-insertion-operators-and-controlling-format.md

 ## <a name="vclrfradixanchor6"></a> Radix

 The `dec`, `oct`, and `hex` manipulators set the default radix for input and output.
 For example, if you insert the `hex` manipulator into the output stream, the object correctly translates the internal data representation of integers into a hexadecimal output format.
-The numbers are displayed with digits a through f in lower case if the [`uppercase`](../standard-library/ios-functions.md#uppercase) flag is clear (the default); otherwise, they are displayed in upper case.
+The numbers are displayed with digits a through f in lower case if the [`uppercase`](../standard-library/ios-functions.md#uppercase) flag is clear (the default); otherwise, they're displayed in upper case.
 The default radix is `dec` (decimal).

 ## Quoted strings (C++14)

 When you insert a string into a stream, you can easily retrieve the same string back by calling the `stringstream::str()` member function.
-However, if you want to use the extraction operator to insert the stream into a new string at a later point, you may get an unexpected result because the `>>` operator by default will stop when it encounters the first whitespace character.
+However, if you want to use the extraction operator to insert the stream into a new string at a later point, you may get an unexpected result because the `>>` operator by default will stop when it finds the first whitespace character.

 ```cpp
 std::stringstream ss;